 Those who are considering getting married in Brasenose should therefore contact the Chaplain as their first step.
 A face-to-face meeting should be arranged by a prospective bride or groom.
 Marriages take place by agreement with the Chaplain and are subject to the legal permissions of the Archbishop's Faculty Office in London.
 Please don't decide on a date first and ask for confirmation of that date's availability: wedding-days are a logistical challenge, but marriage should still be seen primarily a long-term spiritual commitment.
 Owing to the formalities involved, and because the College has many other commitments, contact with the Chaplain should take place well in advance of any preferred time for the wedding.

 Legal and Practical Requirements

-After personal contact with the Chaplain, other formalities can be addressed.
+After personal contact with the Chaplain, the legal preliminaries can be addressed.
 These formalities are described below, as a guide for information.

 Weddings at Brasenose are usually performed according to the practice of the Church of England.
 The Church of England is divided geographically into parishes, and the standard practice is that a wedding takes place in the local parish church where one or both of the couple live.
-If a couple wish to be married somewhere else - such as Brasenose Chapel - the situation becomes more complicated.
+If a couple wish to be married somewhere else - such as Brasenose Chapel - the legal preliminaries are different.

-The cost of a special licence is £310, to be paid when you apply.
+The fee for a special licence is c.£325 (correct as of 2022), to be paid when you apply.
 The Faculty Office will reply fairly quickly with its decision.
 If you are successful in your application then you will need to swear an affidavit before the Chaplain, concerning the information you have given.
 Only then will the licence be granted.